Amaha / / / How To Start Journaling For Mental Health: Journaling And Mood Tracking For Emotional Balance

 2. It Boosts Memory and Cognitive Clarity

-Journaling helps you organize your thoughts, which strengthens your working memory and decision-making skills.
+Journaling helps you organise your thoughts, which strengthens your working memory and decision-making skills.
 People who journal often find they can think more clearly and feel less overwhelmed.

 Source: Klein & Boals, 2001